beekeeper-studio/beekeeper-studio/README.md

 Beekeeper Studio has two entry points:
 - background.js - this is the electron-side code that controls native things like showing windows.
 - main.js - this is the entry point for the Vue.js app.
-You can follow the Vue component breadcrumbs here to find the screen you need.
+You can follow the Vue component breadcrumbs from `App.vue` to find the screen you need.

 **Generally we have two 'screens':**
 - ConnectionInterface - connecting to a DB